French Income Tax Return 2020 - Forms and Dates

 As a result for around 12 million French households it is no longer necessary for them to submit an annual tax return.

-However, as Sandy Delmas, a bi-lingual tax accountant states: "International households are less affected by the changes, particularly retired expatriate households, business owners, landlords, and non-residents with French sourced income."
+However, international households are less affected by the changes, particularly retired expatriate households, business owners, landlords, and non-residents with French sourced income.

 Not only do there remain several tax forms in place (and depending on your income and circumstances you are normally obliged to complete a number of them), the forms themselves are typically perplexing, even to French nationals.